February 17, 2011

 • Simply get in the habit of retiring for the night at a specific time: stick to that allotted time so that you can settle down for the night

-• Get rid of all external stimuli (all work, anything electronic) and engage in quiet time such as easy reading for 30-45 minutes prior to bedtime
+• Get rid of all external stimuli (all work, anything electronic) and engage in quiet time such as easy reading for 30-45 minutes before bedtime

-• Turn off the television, other bright lights, computers and lit up electronics since it interferes with your circadian rhythm
+• Turn off the television, other bright lights, computers, and lit-up electronics since they interfere with your circadian rhythm

-• Improve your sleep environment adjust the temperature, use black out shades and sound proof the area as best possible.
-Remove TVs, computers and radios.
+• Improve your sleep environment by adjusting the temperature, using blackout shades, and soundproofing the area as best as possible.
+Remove TVs, computers, and radios.

 • Seek medical attention for sleeping disorders that are not remedied by the above suggestions.
 You may have a serious disorder known as sleep apnea.